algomo/knowledge-base/docs/docs/data-sources/Tags.md

 ## Summary
 The goal of tagged intents is to capture the branching structure of real-life interactive conversations, while stepping away from the strict behaviour of rule-based chatbots.
 Current state-of-the-art chatbots still tend to only excel at Question-Answering style conversations, where a single question is followed by a single answer.
 Our beta feature attempts to address this robotic conversation style, while giving you control of what information the chatbot should gather.

 Tags are most useful in scenarios where the answer to a question can be modelled in a branch structure, similar to the Kiehl's example above.
 If your customer service agents frequently need to ask specific questions with multiple choice styled responses before answering, this might be a feature that you could benefit from.
-To try out our beta feature, message us via the chat widget on our app, or on the bottom right of the screen.
+To try out our beta feature, message us via the chat widget on our app, or on the bottom right of this page screen.